 So, when I started looking at the cylinder style I thought it definitely would be perfect for my back patio.
 But, I got to thinking about how portable it would be.
 Packing it in a backpack, purse or briefcase is a no brainer.
 But what if you just wanna drive across town or walk down to a friends house?
 Just throw it in your front pocket?
 Sure, they’re not huge but man, it could look weird, like a thigh goiter or something.
 In a pair of “skinny” jeans it might be dangerous.
 You put down one too many drams of hooch, stumble down some stairs and fall, you could bruise your junk.
 Nonetheless, some of these are crazy cool and yes, I will probably break down and get one.
 If you like the exotic, check out the selection at BigCartel, they’re downright shindiggity.

 Because we’re pretty active, portability became a real issue, and while I love the cylindrical style, it just wasn’t practical for going out.
-So, I started looking at the ‘X’ style.
+So, I started looking at the collapsible ‘X’ style.
 Unfortunately, all I could find were the cheap Chinese-made pieces of crap on Amazon.
 There was also a brand called “Rattray” on Amazon, and while cheap, it had no reviews.
 I found the Cohiba-branded 2-piece rests, but they were a bit pricey.
 The last one I found is a 1-piece made of leather that folded and slotted into itself to form an X shape, and while cool, by this point I was looking for a metal 2-piece.
 The Cohiba looked as if it would be the only choice.
 Finally, I stumbled upon this shop that did custom ‘X’style rests, cutters, etc. called Les Fines Lames (fine blades).
 They’re located in France and have a great site.
 What initially caught my eye was a photo of this old folding knife style cigar cutter.
 As I found my way to their site, I saw their 2-piece stainless ‘X’ stand.
 Their 3-sword logo is engraved and it just looked cool – like d’Artagnan-3-musketeers cool (see top picture).
-Yeah, yeah, I know, France? ooh, la, la, Jay has to have his fancy cigar rest made in France for his fancy cigars because he can’t shove a metal American-made cylinder rest into his fancy skinny jeans while he’s skipping to work eating a fancy croissant…Pretty much.
+Yeah, yeah, I know, France? ooh, la, la, he has to have his fancy cigar rest made in France for his fancy cigars because he can’t shove a metal American-made cylinder rest into his fancy skinny jeans while he’s skipping to work eating a fancy croissant…Pretty much.
 Ooh, ooh, and did I mention you get this fancy leather embossed pouch to store the 2 pieces in?
 Fits into the front pocket of your fat-ass jeans just fine.
 Oh, and it didn’t cost one dime more than many of the cylinders offered. $50.
 Bam!

 The cheap Amazon crap, again was about $20 and the only leather one I found was just a hair shy of $75.
 The Cohiba rests ranged from the basic alloy of $9-10 to the heavier stainless which topped out at $60.
 The cylinder prices were all over the place, even the plain wood versions.
 Bottom end was $40 topping out at skinny-jean-ripping $160 (eg titanium from HD Werx).
 Still, some are very cool especially considering some of the workmanship and the materials used.
 I still plan to get one.
 I’m posting links to some of these shops below, but do so only in the spirit of sharing information.
 I’m in no way connected with any of these folks.
 If anyone would like to share any wares I’ve missed or something new, please do.
 ‘Rest’ in peace – In Fumo Pax!